-How the Black Crowes Followed Their Hit Debut With the Even Bigger ‘Southern Harmony and Musical Companion’
+How the Black Crowes Got Even Bigger After Their Hit Debut

 The Southern Harmony and Musical Companion arrived May 12, 1992, and although it had been barely a year and a half since the Crowes' first LP showed up in stores, they were already a different band, with guitarist Marc Ford making his studio debut as part of the lineup after replacing the fired Jeff Cease the previous year.
 But if the personnel was slightly different, the band's sound remained substantially the same: a defiantly retro stew of Southern soul and classic blues.